 David Sullivan is a Republican candidate for Flagler County Commission, District 3.
-His opponent in the Aug.
-30 Republican primary is Jason France.
-The winner will face Democrat Barbara Revels in the Nov.
-8 general election.
+His opponent in Nov.
+8 election is Democrat Barbara Revels.

 Three seats are up on the commission in this election cycle, and a fourth seat, that of the late Frank Meeker, will be filled by governor appointment.
 That means that potentially, all but one seat on the commission–the one currently held by Nate McLaughlin–could turn over.